openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 * Implement operator which can be installed and used in OCP/OKD.

 ### Non-Goals
-* Implementing support for ALB for Openshift Routes
+* Implementing support for ALB for OpenShift Routes
 * Support for multiple installations of the controller i.e. multiple custom resources.
 * Support for `ip` mode for Ingress resources